jacob6/ENIQA/README.md

 ## Usage

 For evaluating, we provide two ways:
-You can first load the image and then calculate the score by
+You can first load the RGB image and then calculate the score by

 ```MATLAB
 img = imread(img_path);